hong-ye/dehaze-cGAN/README.md

 Thank you for your attention!

 The code runns in Torch7 platform.
+Our operating system is Ubuntu16.04 and cuda8.0.

 Testing:
 th test.lua